 Our management style and expertise have evolved over our history.
 Over our formative years, we focused on emerging growth and small capitalization investments within a strong macroeconomic framework.
 While we have consistently focused on the mining and energy resource sectors, we believe this expertise has strengthened over time.
 We then added precious metals, small-cap and additional energy specialists and in 2010, fixed income specialists, to our team, often by hiring managers with leading track records from other fund management companies.
-This has had the effect of significantly broadening our capabilities and Fund offerings.
+In early 2012 we further broadened our investment expertise by adding a larger cap manager.
+These additions have had the effect of significantly broadening our capabilities and Fund offerings.
 We intend to continue to invest in the growth of our franchise and expand our product offerings.